 Woodville is a very small village located in the state of Wisconsin.
 With a population of 1,409 people and just one neighborhood, Woodville is the 348th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Woodville is generally considered to be a blue-collar town.
-39.45% of the Woodville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Woodville is a blue-collar town, with 39.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodville is a village of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Woodville who work in office and administrative support (9.35%), management occupations (8.75%), and sales jobs (8.51%).

 Also of interest is that Woodville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Woodville who are college-educated is close to the national average for all communities of 21.84%: 17.05% of the adults in Woodville have a bachelor's degree or advanced degree.
+The education level of Woodville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.05% of adults 25 and older in Woodville have a college degree.

 The per capita income in Woodville in 2022 was $31,078, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $124,312 for a family of four.
 However, Woodville contains both very wealthy and poor people as well.